CRIMAC-WP4-Machine-learning/CRIMAC-preprocessing/README.md

 # This repository contain the code to preprocess acoustic data for the CRIMAC project

-A docker image to pre-process a collection of SIMRAD's EK60/EK80 acoustic raw files into an `xarray` dataset using [pyEcholab](https://github.com/CI-CMG/PyEcholab) package.
-The dataset is then stored as `zarr`/`netcdf` files on disk.
+The repository contain code to pre-process a collection of SIMRAD's EK60/EK80 acoustic raw files and LSSS interpretaion masks into an `xarray` datasets using [pyEcholab](https://github.com/CI-CMG/PyEcholab) and the CRIMAC annotationtools (https://github.com/CRIMAC-WP4-Machine-learning/CRIMAC-annotationtools) .
+The dataset is then stored as `zarr` or `netcdf` files on disk.

-In addition, pre-processing the Marec's LSSS work files into a `pandas` dataframe as a `parquet` file is now supported (see the disk mounting option below).
+## Processing steps

+The processing is split into three separate steps.
+The steps needs to be run in order, but later steps can be rerun independent of the first step.

+### Step 1: Index files

+The first step is to generate an index-time file.
+The output from this step is a parquet file containing the individual input file names and associated ping and time numbers.
+In cases where there are discontinouties in the time or distance variable, a new time and distance variable is generated.
+This new variable is used when generating time and distance in the subsequent steps.
+The parquet file can be used to look up the original data.

+The output of this step is the parquet file: ´<OUTPUT_NAME>_pingdist.parquet´

+### Step 2: Generate gridded sv data

+This step reads the .raw files and generate a gridded version of the data such that the dimension is time, range and frequency.
+If the range resolution is similar between the channels, the data is simply stacked.
+In cases where the data have different range resolution, the data is regridded onto the grid of the main frequency (MAIN_FREQ).

+The output of this step is the Zarr/NetCDF file: ´<OUTPUT_NAME>_sv.zarr´ or ´<OUTPUT_NAME>_sv.nc´.

+### Step 3: Label data

+This steps first convert Marec LSSS' work files into a `parquet` file containing the annotations using the CRIMAC-annotationtools.
+These data are independent of the gridded data in step 2.
+Next the data is overlayed on the grid from step 2, and a pixel wise annotation that matches the grid in step 2 is generated.

+The output of this step is the parquet file: ´<OUTPUT_NAME>_labels.parquet´ and the Zarr/NetCDF file: ´<OUTPUT_NAME>_labels.zarr´ or ´<OUTPUT_NAME>_labels.nc´.

 ## Features